 My Approach

-Yoga practice has been a part of my life since my twenties.
+Yoga practice has been a part of my life for 40 years.
 The word yoga means union or "to yoke to".
 In my practice the idea of integration of body-mind-spirit allows for a greater flow and expression of true self.

 Yoga practice rooted in mindful awareness and self-compassion can assist us in developing better relationships to ourselves, other people and in community, both local and in the world, creating greater peace: within – among – between.